-This service project may be started in class and completed in subsequent days, either with the class or with friends and family.
+This service project may be started together and completed in subsequent days, either with the group or with friends and family.

-Create a poster to be displayed around the school or in the community depicting the conflict resolution guidelines.
+Create a poster to be displayed in the community depicting the conflict resolution guidelines.

-- Students have access to poster board, markers, pictures/illustrations to create their groups’ poster.
-Note: A poster is one suggestion; your students may communicate their methods through a demonstration, social media, video, or other means.
+- Provide poster board, markers, pictures/illustrations to create the groups’ poster.
+Note: A poster is one suggestion; the group may communicate their methods through a demonstration, social media, video, or other means.

-- Be sure the steps on the posters reflect the students’ path to effectively listen to others, strategize options for solving the conflict, and reach mutual understanding.
+- Be sure the steps on the posters reflect a path to effectively listen to others, strategize options for solving the conflict, and reach mutual understanding.

-- Share, then display the posters throughout the school setting.
+- Share, then display the posters throughout the community setting.

-A longer-term and more comprehensive service project would be to explore whether a peer mediation program should be implemented at your school.
+A longer-term and more comprehensive service project would be to explore whether a peer mediation program should be implemented.
 Here are sites for basic information: